Snicho1945/Film-Release-Date-Analysis/README.md

 - Correletion chart from the linear regression
 - Features vs Revenue from the linear regression in a horizontal bar chart
 - Resources wrap-up
-- Additional charts not found in the story can be found here:
+- Additional charts not shown in the story can be found here:
 [FRDA Data](https://public.tableau.com/profile/steven.nichols#!/vizhome/FRDAAllData/Action)